International Humanoid Forum

 Speaker

-CEO of Swiss Cobotics Competence Center
+Co-Chair IHF, Innovation Director at Swiss Cobotics Competence Center

 Recap of the day’s discussions.